YordanGeorgiev/ysg-guides/doc/md/ovb-on-win-virtualization-guide.md

 ```

 ### 3.10.
 Install Windows utility applications
-For each step in this sub-section you could install a different application than the suggested one, however skipping the advice to install a type of application will make your work more difficult.
+For each step in this subsection you could install a different application than the suggested one, however skipping the advice to install a type of application will make your work more difficult.